Genymobile/scrcpy/README.md

 ## Run

-Plug an Android device, and execute:
+Plug in an Android device to your computer, and execute:

 ```bash
 scrcpy